 In practice, Fibonacci time zones do have a large measure of predictive power (something like 70%), but on occasion, large price events can occur between Fibonacci time zones, even though the time zones usually still correspond with price events of some size.

-Because of this occasional inaccuracy, Fibonacci time zones and Fibonacci time projection should only be used as guidelines, and should also only be used in conjunction with other technical analysis tools.
+Because of this occasional inaccuracy, Fibonacci time zones and Fibonacci time projections should only be used as guidelines, and should also only be used in conjunction with other technical analysis tools.